 Butte County Upper Ridge Community Plan

-PlaceWorks and the County are developing a community plan for the Upper Ridge in the wake of the massive damage caused by the 2018 Camp Fire.
+PlaceWorks worked with the County to develop a plan for the Upper Ridge community in the wake of the massive damage caused by the 2018 Camp Fire.

 Client